SATUNIX/AATIS-SKMS/README.md

 ## Troubleshooting Common Issues

-- Connection errors to SearXNG or Ollama: Ensure services are running and URLs are correct.
+- Connection errors to the Bing Search API or Ollama: Ensure your API key is valid, environment variables are set, and endpoints are correct.
 - No reports found during refresh: Confirm that you have run the `generate` command at least once.
 - FAISS errors: Check file permissions or delete and regenerate the `rag/index.faiss` file.